-The Silent Switch from network-based to algorithm-based distribution is changing the game for everyone.
+The Silent Switch from network-based to algorithm-based distribution changes the game for everyone.
 Especially for us PR professionals.

 The Silent Switch

-Not too long ago, social media algorithms would deliver organic reach like this:
+Not that long ago, social media algorithms would deliver organic reach according to a distribution that looked like this:

 Today, social media algorithms deliver organic reach more like this:

-This algorithmic change has likely had profound and severe media implications for society, such as trivialization, sensationalization, and polarization.
+This algorithmic change has likely had profound and severe media logic amplifications:

-Our job as PR professionals is to help organisations navigate the media landscape and to communicate more efficiently—especially in times of change.
+Our job as PR professionals is to help organisations navigate the media landscape and communicate more efficiently — especially in times of change.